 We predict that our analysis of the behavior of 3PL pronouns should extend to local person pronouns as well.
-This is indeed the case: agreement with local persons (1PL and 2PL) is always for analyzing -in- in this example as a non-decomposable Set A morpheme is an example with singular agreement (Set B agreement) which has the same form: Iwir x-in-tzu' jun ch'uuch'.
-'Yesterday I saw a baby.'
+This is indeed the case: agreement with local persons (1PL and 2PL) is always obligatory across all constructions.
+We use an existential construction to illustrate the facts, because we established that agreement is optional in these examples regardless of animacy; see section 3.2.3:

-$^{32}$ The verbal roots in (76) tzu ' and (77) tz 'et are different lexical items despite our translation 'see'.
+$^{^{32}}$ The verbal roots in (76) tzu' and (77) tz'et are different lexical items despite our translation 'see'.
 While the examples here do not constitute a perfect minimal pair, what is relevant for our purposes is the fact that both verbs are transitive.